rakuldev/AWS_ECS_deployment/README.md

 ### ECS Cluster:
 This holds our services which has our microservices running.
 Every service has a task running (1 minimum) to start and keep it up & running.
 Fundamentally, it provides a platform.
+Our ECS cluster is a Fargate environment (i.e., Infrastructure config will be taken care by AWS itself) as we know this is a small-scale application with no much traffic.
 <img width="1618" height="790" alt="Screenshot 2025-12-20 225757" src="https://github.com/user-attachments/assets/08f18f67-5996-4f5d-a2a6-2878a8c8446e" />

 <b>Services</b>